antomuli/aura/README.md

 **Q: Can you describe Aura’s architectural philosophy?**

-Aura’s design philosophy is predicated on the separation of components of js applications into separate pieces called modules.
+Aura’s design philosophy is predicated on the componentization of JS applications into separate pieces called modules.
 Initialization of modules can be controlled through a central interface.
-Communication between module is triggered through publishing and subscribing to interesting events.
+Communication between module can be triggered through publishing and subscribing to interesting events.

 An example: A module for a calendar would be interested that there is a new entry on a to do list.
 However, by themselves, a calendar or a task list could work alone.
-Since it is a matter of simply sending signals, a module could be stopped at run time without breaking the application, they were never required dependencies of each other, instead they shared commonality of dealing with the same type of data (schedule information) and purpose (this todo list is meant to synchronize with a calendar).
+Since it is a matter of simply sending signals, a module could be stopped at run time without breaking the application, they were never required dependencies of each other.
+Instead they shared commonality of 1.) data type (schedule information) and purpose (this todo list is meant to synchronize with the the same data).
 Indeed, a second to do list could be instantiated that doesn’t talk to the calendar.

 Aura’s sandbox should be used where it’s going to offer real benefits to your code architecture.
 It has a lot more than just that though - as a widget-based library, we also provide utilities for helping you with cross-module and cross-component communication, managing layouts (widgets), permissions and more.